tilezen/vector-datasource/CONTRIBUTING.md

 ### 5. Verify the new logic by running the test

 Run the test, hopefully it passes now!
+You'll need to run the test from the project's root directory, you may need to `cd ../../` to get back there after step 4 above.

 ```bash
 python integration-test.py local integration-test/875-camp-grounds-zoom.py